sbailey-phys/DxPRT/README.md

 		const std::string& outFile, const EM_DESC& desc);
 ```
 Processes and environment map to generate a .prt file containing the
  harmonic coefficients.
-The data file must have phi vary along the x-direction and theta vary along the y-direction.
+The data must have phi vary along the x-direction and theta vary along the y-direction.
 If the output file cannot be accessed, then this function will fail.
 -	_IN_ device: the currently active device
 -	_IN_ numPixelsX: the number of pixels in the x-direction (width)
 -	_IN_ numPixelsY: the number of pixels in the y-direction (height)